OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

-Also the file with the module class extension chain will be generated.
+Also, the file with the module class extension chain will be generated.

-Example: `var/configuration/shops/1/class_extension_chain.yaml`
+Example: :file:`var/configuration/shops/1/class_extension_chain.yaml`:

 .. code:: yaml